Last updated on May 5, 2023

 This is important to highlight that net profit after tax has largely mirrored this trend, except in FY2014 when its earnings got a massive boost as a result of selling PES telecom business to a group firm (which is also an IPO candidate, read more on this here).
 The transaction also caused its net profit margin to go as high as 19.2%.
 Margins in subsequent years have stabilized at 15%.

 |L&T Infotech’s consolidated financial performance (in INR crore)|

 |Profit from continuing operations after tax||419.3||510.0||659.8||760.0||922.3|

 |Net profit margin (%)||13.6||14.8||19.2||15.2||15.0|

 L&T Infotech IPO review: Is there money on the table?

-The reason why L&T Infotech can get away with this client structure and still manage to grow at decent rates is largely because of its parent L&T has global business operations and helps its subsidiary tremendously in securing long-term business contracts.
-The fact that L&T Infotech has honed this craft gives us confidence that it can do so in future as well.
+The reason why L&T Infotech can get away with this client structure and still manage to grow at decent rates is large that its parent L&T has global business operations and helps its subsidiary tremendously in securing long-term business contracts.
+The fact that L&T Infotech has honed this craft gives us confidence that it can do so in the future as well.